myint/etckeeper/README.md

 	-lp:x:7:cupsys
 	+lp:x:7:

-Incidentially, this also means I have a backup of dodo's /etc on kodama.
+Incidentally, this also means I have a backup of dodo's /etc on kodama.
 So if kodama is compromised, that data could be used to attack dodo too.
 On the other hand, if dodo's disk dies, I can restore it from this handy hackup.